uvicpraxis/uvicpraxis.github.io/gpms.md

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)

-This metadata schema was developed by Jentery Sayers and the Praxis Studio for the purposes of describing video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for release in 2026-27.
+Jentery Sayers and the Praxis Studio developed this metadata schema for the purposes of describing video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for release in 2026-27.

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)